Malajpur temple

-The Malajpur Temple located in the Malajpur(region) near Chicholi in Betul, Madhya Pradesh, India.
-The only Ghost fair in the world. every year on the occasion of vashant panchami a fair is conducted on the Tombstone of Hindu Saint "Gurusahab Baba".
-Where people comes from across the india.
+The Malajpur Temple located in the Malajpur (region) near Chicholi in Betul, Madhya Pradesh, India.
+Said to be the only Ghost fair in the world, it hosts an annual fair on the occasion of Vasant Panchami.
+The fair is conducted on the Tombstone of Hindu Saint "Gurusahab Baba" and people comes from across the country.

 History

 In Malajpur village of Betul, ghosts and ghosts inside the body of people allegedly talk and also give interviews.
 In fact, in the village of Malajpur, there is the tomb of a saint named Gurusahab Baba, where the fair of ghosts has been started continuously for the last 305 years.
-Here, alleged ghosts are treated.
+Here, those who are said to be possessed with ghosts are treated.

 The fair at the Samadhi Sthal begins every year on the day of Magha Purnima.
 People who have an illusion that an evil spirit or vampire has entered their body come to this fair to get rid of them.
 But A Bhoot Phantom is not only seen dancing and swinging but also giving interviews.